gus-ball/git-test/README.md

 # git-test
-this is a test for git pull
+this is a test for git push